SIOCODE-Open/perfect-micro-services/README.md

 Let's take a moment of break, because this has been a lot of information so far.
 We have:

-* Set up our mono-repo, and created the first micro-service.
+* Set up our mono-repo, and created the first microservice.
-* Created a client library for the micro-service.
+* Created a client library for the microservice.
 * Written a test for the client library.
-* Created a Dockerfile for the micro-service.
+* Created a Dockerfile for the microservice.
-* Created OpenAPI and Markdown documentation for the micro-service.
+* Created OpenAPI and Markdown documentation for the microservice.

-So far, everything we did resulted in a _high-quality micro-service package_.
+So far, everything we did resulted in a _high-quality microservice package_.

 Now the question arises: ***how do we scale this up?***